Updated March 11, 2022.

-We made our way all the way around the Big Island on our third anniversary, and we found it to be the most diverse of the Hawaiian islands!
-From lush jungle to dry desert, from sparse lava fields to uniquely-colored beaches, the Big Island has a little bit of everything for everyone.
+We made our way all the way around the Island of Hawai’i on our third anniversary, and we found it to be the most diverse of the Hawaiian islands!
+From lush jungle to dry desert, from sparse lava fields to uniquely-colored beaches, the Island of Hawai’i has a little bit of everything for everyone.
 This is also where we experienced our first ever luau, and we recommend that you go to one, too!

 Island Breeze Luau at the “King Kam” (Courtyard by Marriott King Kamehameha’s Kona Beach)